"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 “I can’t remember,” he said.
 “I attended some kind of course for conversion, but I can’t remember if I actually converted or not.”

-(This is so totally against halacha, I don’t even know where to start.
+(This is so totally in contrary to the halachot of conversion, I don’t even know where to start.
 So I won’t.)

-So then the boys said, “Well then, I’m sorry to have to break it to you, my brother, but you’re not Jewish at all.
+Then the boys said, “Well, we're sorry to have to break it to you, my brother, but you’re not Jewish at all.
 But don’t worry, we still like accept you as one of us.”

-And though disappointed, Stefan the Ukrainian found great comfort in being let down with such warmth and sensitivity.
+And though disappointed, Stefan the Ukrainian found great comfort in hearing the truth with such warmth and sensitivity.

 At that point, all the other boys started shouting at him, “Shut up, you stupid heretic!
 What are you talking about?
-That’s totally against halacha!
+That’s totally against Jewish Law!
 Get lost!”

 Anyway, it was a bit demoralizing to read that a less qualified boy got a coveted position simply because he fit the profile the IDF needed at that moment for their own PR.